damn_server

 Access PostGIS database via JSON API.

-Following mappers can only add commits principle, when the server is requested to map some square of the area, the server: 1) inspects the last commit of each square of the area, 2) finds the commits with to map type, effectively filtering the squares that should be mapped, 3) choose one of those squares and creates new locked type commit for that square in the current_commits table, and 4) finally responds with the area identifier, the square identifier, and the square border.
-All of the steps above is the single SQL query.
-Commits are only added so the whole history is available.
+The basic idea of the database is that mappers only add commits.
+What does it mean for the typical mapping workflow?
+Let’s see.
+When the server receives a request to map some square of the area, the server: 1) inspects the last commit of each square of the area, 2) finds the commits with to map type, effectively filtering the squares that needs mapping, 3) chooses one of those squares and adds new commit with locked type and the square’s identifier to the current_commits, and finally 4) responds with the area identifier, the square identifier, and the square border.
+Steps (1-3) are the single SQL query.
+(4) is another, read-only query to retrieve the square’s border.

 Modules